 For the path loss, transmitter power, antenna gains, and receiver sensitivity described above, the Egli's model predicts a useable signal at a range of 30-miles.
 Egli's model is based on gently rolling terrain over land with hills not more than 50-feet high.
 On an all-water path with no intervening terrain, the Egli's model should be a reasonably accurate predictor of radio coverage, especially over saltwater and calm seas.

-The influence of antenna height seems very significant in these two methods of predicting radio propagation, and this seems to suggest that antenna height really is very important, particularly when it is possible without too much mechanical difficulty to create a doubling of the antenna height, as would occur, say, if an antenna were raised to 10-feet from 5-feet in height.
-There is evidence in both the FCC data and Egli's data that such an antenna height increase will pay back a substantial dividend in increased signal (and thus increased range).
+The influence of antenna height seems very significant in three of the four methods of predicting radio propagation and still effective in the fourth method.
+This seems to suggest that antenna height really is very important, particularly when it is possible without too much mechanical difficulty to create a doubling of the antenna height, as would occur, say, if an antenna were raised to 10-feet from 5-feet in height.
+There is evidence in both the FCC data, Egli's data, and the ITU data that such an antenna height increase will pay back a substantial dividend in increased signal and thus increased range.

 On this basis, it seems that one ought to prefer height to antenna gain in most instances.
 For example, it would be better to raise an antenna of 3-dB gain to double the height of an antenna of 6-dB gain.
 The increase in height is predicted to return a 6-dB increase in gain over most signal paths, while the increase in antenna gain would only return 3-dB (and then only in the main lobe which must be pointed at the distance station to achieve the gain).